Braised Green Beans

 Without being overly dramatic, I can say that these may be the best green beans I’ve ever eaten.
 The chicken stock and garlic that they’re braised in give a nice mellow flavor to the beans and the lemon juice at the end adds a sharp, bright kick that really takes these beans to another level.
 Give this recipe a try – you’ll be glad you did.

 The original recipe used regular fresh green beans but I opted for haricot verts, those slender little French green beans that are so delicious.
 Clean and trim the beans, if necessary.
 The haricot verts usually only needed a few stems removed.
-It didn’t even take five minutes prep time before I was ready to cook.
+It didn’t even take five minutes of prep time before I was ready to cook.

 The chicken stock should be nearly evaporated at the end of the cooking time.
 If it seems to be evaporating too quickly, add just a few tablespoons of water so that the beans don’t cook dry.